basephp/framework/README.md

 ### Why BasePHP?

-There are a lot of PHP frameworks to choose from and most come from personal preference, so we're not going to try and win you by stating BasePHP is the best choice.
-But, If you like fast responses, component driven back-end, with unbias design patterns and minimalistic code; then BasePHP might be the answer.
+There are a lot of PHP frameworks to choose from and most are personal preference.
+We're not going to try and win you by stating BasePHP is the best choice for your project.
+But, If you like **fast responses**, component driven back-end with unbias design patterns; then BasePHP might be the answer.

 To use BasePHP for your next project, check out the [Example Application](https://github.com/basephp/basephp).